BEagle1984/silverback/docs/_docs/1-quickstart/102-4-subscribe.md

 ## Supported methods and parameters

-The subscribed method can either be synchronous or asynchronous, but the asynchronous approach should be preferred if aiming at taking advantage of non-blocking I/O.
+The subscribed method can either be synchronous or asynchronous (returning a `Task`).

 The first parameter must be the message or the collection of messages.
 The following collection are supported: